 Responsible Use of Anger

 Anger is one of the most loyal of emotions, and it will do anything in its power to protect you.
 This is how it works, this is how it always has, and how it always will.
-But if you understand anger well enough, you’d think twice before asking its help.
+But if you truly understand anger well enough, you’d think twice before asking its help.

 So think twice before you decide that you need things; when feeling uncomfortable allow yourself to leave, and try to notice when you’re just looking for a scapegoat to blame.
 Because these are all components of a primitive defense system, and that system is only good against primitive threats.

-Now that you know what makes anger tick, and what it is trying to help you prevent, I hope you have better understanding and appreciation for this innate defense mechanism.
-A mechanism with extremely bad reputation simply because it is so deeply misunderstood and so often misused in this modern day and age.
+Now that you know what makes anger tick, and what it is trying to help you prevent, I hope you have a better understanding and appreciation for this innate defense mechanism.
+A mechanism with an extremely bad reputation simply because it is so deeply misunderstood and so often misused in this modern day and age.

 Anyone can become angry —that is easy.
 But to be angry with the right person, to the right degree, at the right time, for the right purpose, and in the right way —this is not easy.